poseidon/typhoon/docs/topics/maintenance.md

 Blue-green replacement provides some subtler benefits as well:

 * Encourages investment in tooling for traffic migration and failovers.
 When a cluster incident arises, shifting applications to a healthy cluster will be second nature.
-* Discourages reliance on in-place opqaue state.
+* Discourages reliance on in-place opaque state.
 Retain confidence in your ability to create infrastructure from scratch.
 * Allows Typhoon to make architecture changes between releases and eases the burden on Typhoon maintainers.
 By contrast, distros promising in-place upgrades get stuck with their mistakes or require complex and error-prone migrations.

 ### Bare-Metal